How uHIT Works

 2018 Season – While using uHIT in High-A-Ball (two levels up from Rookie Ball): Triple-Slash Line (BA/OPB/SLG): .298/.372/404; OPS: .776

-Irving saw a Triple-Slash Line and an OPS decrease, but he was promoted up two levels while using an early version of uHIT Custom’s Pitch Recognition Training.
+Irving saw a Triple-Slash Line and an OPS decrease.
+Most importantly, Irving faced much tougher pitching in 2018 than in 2017 because he was promoted up two levels while using an early version of uHIT Custom’s Pitch Recognition Training.

 What Has Irving Done Since 2018?